We are excited for you to join us. We will begin accepting applications for 2021 in January 2021.

 - Completed application and three (3) letters of reference

-- Available from first week of June to mid-August to complete research experience
+- Available from Late May to mid-August to complete research experience

-Applications are due Febuary 24, 2020.
+Applications are due February 26, 2021.
 Application review will be followed by a scheduled video/phone interview in early March.
-Final selection of participants is expected to be completed by mid-March, 2020.
+Final selection of participants is expected to be completed by mid-March, 2021.